 There are various types of financial aid available at the University of Maryland.
-These types of aid can be classified as either need-based, meaning you and your family are not able to cover educational expense, or non-need based, which generally refers to aid you receive based on merit or qualification.
+These types of aid can be classified as either need-based, meaning you and your family are not able to cover educational expenses, or non-need based, which generally refers to aid you receive based on merit or qualification.

 Grants & Scholarships

 Grants and scholarships provide funding that you don't have to pay back.
 These offers are based on financial need and/or academic achievement.

 Federal Work Study (FWS) opportunities can be found both on- and off-campus and are available to students who demonstrate financial need.